 Some month later The Spartanic Rockers was completed by Baze.
-Because of professional reasons DefIce left the crew in ’89 and joined another Swiss Breaking Crew called Crazy Force Crew from Lucerne (Switzerland) for some competitions and events.
+Because of professional reasons DefIce left the crew in ’89 and joined sometimes another Swiss Breaking Crew called Crazy Force Crew from Lucerne (Switzerland).
 Between ’89 and ’92 the members of The Spartanic Rockers were Monty, Baze and Zed (who joined the crew sometimes for shows and contests).

 In ’90 DefIce took part in the “Battle Of The Year” together with Crazy Force Crew and Zed took part in the same contest together with 2 dancers from Zurich (Switzerland) called Frank & Power.
 In ’91, after spending several month in the UK and practicing with them, Zed became a member of the English Breaking crew Second 2 None.
 In the same year Zed won also the Swiss-Championship in Breaking and Monty won the European-Championship in Breaking.

 In ’92 Zed stopped dancing because of a motorcycle accident and because of traveling around the world.
 In the same year Jamez who started to dance in ’88, who was in crews like Union Rockers, First High Society and Bern City Breakers and who took part in the “Battle Of The Year 92” with the crew Rock’t Better came to The Spartanic Rockers and after him in ’93 also Remy who started to dance in ’89 and who was in crews like Double Crush Rockers and Freeztyle Rockers.